frederic-perez/AmE-dictionary/data/idioms.md

 __run errands__
 __run for the hills__
 __salt of the earth__ :two: (salt-of-the-earth) If you describe someone as the salt of the earth, you have a lot of respect for them as the type of person who deals with difficult or demanding situations without making any unnecessary fuss.
 A person or group considered as embodying simplicity and moral integrity. _A quiet, hardworking, salt-of-the-earth little man._
+__salty dog__ A sailor, especially a man, who is older and has had a lot of experience on the seas. _The bar was packed with old salty dogs who’d traveled all across the world, sharing stories of their adventures._
 __sanctum sanctorum__
 __sass back__ To talk back to someone in a rude, impertinent, and disrespectful manner.
 A noun or pronoun can be used between “sass” and “back.” _Don’t you dare sass me back like that, son, or I’ll tan your hide!_ _He got suspended for school for sassing back to the teacher again._
 __save (one’s) bacon__ :two: To rescue one from failure, danger, or disaster; to prevent something bad from happening to one. _Thanks for bringing me some extra cash—you really saved my bacon._